 Capture everything that has your attention.

 Here I use a good old physical in-tray, both at home, at work, and at the cabin.
-When traveling, I use the red plastic folder I received at my first GTD course.
-Unfortunately, the David Allen Company has stopped selling physical items, but you can get it here.
+When traveling, I use the red plastic folder I received during my first GTD course.
+Unfortunately, the David Allen Company has stopped selling physical items.

 I always bring my Mont Blanc Starwalker pen and a small Moleskine Volant Extra Small Ruled Notebook.* with me at all times.